arialp/SimplePrimeTest/README.md

 ## Changelog
 ## **1.2**:

 - Increased the range from `2^63-1` to `2^64-1` by using an unsigned integer type.
-This is possible since negative numbers cannot be negative.
+This is possible since prime numbers cannot be negative.
 - Fixed all memory leaks (hopefully).
   - valguard output after testing all operations:
   - ```